August 2019 - May 2020

-Regular lesson attendance is a vital part of musical growth.
-In order to accommodate sickness, travel, event conflicts, or anything that may arise that causes a student to miss a lesson, students may make up a maximum of 2 missed lessons per semester.
-After two lessons are missed, any other missed lessons are not eligible to be made up, refunded, or credited due to the large volume of students and limited availability.
-Please refer to the calendar to view scheduled make up lesson days.
+Regular lesson attendance is a vital part of a student’s musical growth.
+In order to accommodate sickness, travel, event conflicts, or anything that may arise that causes a student to miss a lesson, students may make up a maximum of two missed lessons per semester.
+After two lessons are missed, any other missed lessons are not eligible to be made up due to the large volume of students and limited availability.

--Any lessons not made up by the end of May 2020 are forfeited and can not be made up, credited, or refunded in any way.
+-Missed lessons will not be credited or refunded in any way.
+Any lessons not made up by the end of May 2020 are forfeited and cannot be made up.

 - For the well-being of the instructor and other students, students should not come to their lesson if they are sick with a contagious illness.

 Scheduling a Make-up Lesson

 Please notify the instructor as soon as you know you will miss a lesson.
 You will be informed of any upcoming open slots to reschedule, or the missed lesson may be made up during the allotted make-up lesson days.
 Please refer to the calendar to view scheduled make-up lesson days.

 All students must bring a blank notebook solely dedicated to piano to every lesson.
 Any additional materials assigned by the instructor will be required at every lesson.
 All students must have weekly access to a well-kept acoustic piano or a quality digital keyboard to practice material covered in the lesson.

 Siblings with back-to-back lessons that are dropped off together need to bring quiet entertainment for themselves while they wait through their sibling’s lesson.
 On a case by case basis, children of adult students may wait in the waiting area with quiet entertainment.
 If a sibling or child is a consistent distraction for the student in their lesson, they will not be allowed to accompany their sibling or parent to lessons.
 Headphones, coloring pencils and coloring pages are provided to waiting children.